Why A Retractable Pen?

 What is A Push-Push Mechanism?

-A Push-Push Mechanism allows the user to toggle between two states (on/off, open/closed) with the push of one input.
-In this case, the press of the pen moves the pen tip out then back in.
+A Push-Push mechanism allows the user to toggle between two states (on/off or open/closed) with the push of one input.
+In this case, the push of the pen's plunger moves the pen tip out and then back in.